 Do your research.
 YouTube have a million and one vids on how to do it, so if consulting a derm isn’t a possibility for you, make sure you go in knowing stuff like where to roll, what direction and how many passes you should do.
 Watch lots of videos and choose one by someone in the know, like this one from beauty journo, Nadine Baggott…

 Monty and Stace have been having microneedling done for a while now at the HÜD Skin and Body clinic and they swear it has totally changed their skin.
 It’s still early days for me, but I’ll report back with any glowing skin changes as they happen!

-Listen to the full pod ep below and don’t forget to subscribe here for more.
+Listen to our pod with beauty babe Zoe Foster Blake below and subscribe here for more.